 Things get much worse when perpetrators turn out to be monopolies who can readily translate their dominance of the product market into their monopoly over your private information.

 So it should come as no surprise that governments are often forced to step in to protect consumer privacy and fine the transgressors.
 In 2018, the General Data Protection Regulation (GDPR) goes into effect in the EU.
 This will require companies to seek explicit permission from users before serving them ads, among other restrictions.
-In a recent broadside on monopolistic competition, the EU imposed a record €2.4 trillion antitrust fine.
+In a recent broadside on monopolistic competition, the EU imposed a record €2.4 billion antitrust fine.

 We’re proud to say that at Zoho, we “opted-out” of the advertising model long before any government had to tell us it was ethically dubious.

 Now you may know that Zoho offers free versions of many of our products, that also have paid versions.
 But we have never served ads.
 And never will.
 The only way we make money is from the software license fees you pay us.
 So you never have to wonder if we’re tracking your behavior to feed the ad monster.
 Offering free versions is simply a way for you to try our products—well-featured, and bereft of fine-print or subliminal intent—until you’re ready and happy to pay us.